scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 In the above code, we declare two symbolic variables ``x`` and ``y`` which will serve as input to the rest of the computation graph.
-Theano variables are strictly typed and include the data type, the number of dimensions, and the dimensions along which it may broadcast in element-wise expressions.
+Theano variables are strictly typed and include the data type, the number of dimensions, and the dimensions along which it may broadcast (like NumPy's broadcasting) in element-wise expressions.
 We define ``x`` to be a matrix of the default data type (``float64``), and we will use each row of ``x`` to store an example :math:`$x^{(i)}$`.
 Similarly, ``y`` is declared as a vector of type ``int32`` whose entries correspond to the labels